spring-attic/spring-security-oauth/docs/oauth2.md

 * [`AuthorizationEndpoint`][AuthorizationEndpoint] is used to service requests for authorization.
 Default URL: `/oauth/authorize`.
 * [`TokenEndpoint`][TokenEndpoint] is used to service requests for access tokens.
 Default URL: `/oauth/token`.

-The following filters are required to implement an OAuth 2.0 Resource Server:
+The following filteris required to implement an OAuth 2.0 Resource Server:

-* The [`OAuth2ExceptionHandlerFilter`][OAuth2ExceptionHandlerFilter] is used to handle any errors.
 * The [`OAuth2AuthenticationProcessingFilter`][OAuth2AuthenticationProcessingFilter] is used to load the Authentication for the request given an authenticated access token.

 For all the OAuth 2.0 provider features, configuration is simplified using the custom spring configuration elements.
 The schema for these elements rests at [http://www.springframework.org/schema/security/spring-security-oauth2.xsd][oauth2.xsd].
 The namespace is `http://www.springframework.org/schema/security/oauth2`.